LCTI: Car Sharing and Mobility Hubs in Affordable Housing Sites Pilot Project

 - Collected a total of 583 survey responses from all three project sites for the Community Transportation Needs Assessment conducted in 2020.

-- All meetings included interpretation and childcare services.
+- All in-person and virtual meetings held (16 to date) included interpretation and childcare services.

 - Conducting a needs assessment is an important first step for ensuring that planned transportation investments reflect the needs and interests of the community they are intended to serve.

 - Site Coordinators, on-site staff members who are knowledgeable of and familiar with each community, were vital to the success of the needs assessment process and continue to be vital during program implementation efforts.

 - Disadvantaged communities have experienced long-term underinvestment and are more likely to require higher infrastructure costs.
 Local city staffing is also more likely to be stretched, so longer timelines and increased budget is needed.